John B. Gordon: Early life

-American Civil War
+Civil War

 Although lacking military education or experience, Gordon was elected captain of a company of the 6th Alabama Infantry Regiment.
 He was present at First Manassas, but did not see any action.
-During a reorganization of the Confederate army in May 1862, the regiment's original colonel, John Siebels, resigned and Gordon was elected the new colonel.
+During a reorganization of the Confederate army in May 1862, the regiment's original colonel, John Siebels, resigned, and Gordon was elected the new colonel.
 Gordon's first combat experience happened a few weeks later at Seven Pines, when his regiment was in the thick of the fighting.
-During the battle, Gordon would witness his younger brother, Augustus Gordon, laying among the Confederate casualties, bleeding profusely with what appeared to be a fatal wound to the lungs.
-Augustus would survive, but would be killed a year later at the Battle of Chancellorsville.
-Towards the end of the two-day battle of Seven Pines, Gordon would take over as brigade commander from Brig.
-Gen Robert Rodes when Rodes was wounded.
-Shortly after the battle, the 26th Alabama was transferred to Rodes' brigade as part of an army reorganization.
-Its commander, Col. Edward O'Neal, outranked Gordon and thus took command of the brigade until Rodes resumed command just in time for the Seven Days Battles.
-Gordon was again hotly engaged at Gaines Mill, and he was wounded in the eyes during the assault on Malvern Hill.
-On June 29, Rodes, still suffering from the effects of his wound from Seven Pines, took a leave of absence, with O'Neal commanding the brigade once again.
+During the battle, Gordon witnessed his younger brother, Augustus Gordon, lying among the Confederate casualties, bleeding profusely with what appeared to be a fatal wound to the lungs.
+Augustus survived, but was killed a year later at the Battle of Chancellorsville.
+Toward the end of the two-day Battle of Seven Pines, Gordon took over as brigade commander from Brig.
+Gen. Robert Rodes when Rodes was wounded.
+Shortly after the battle, the 26th Alabama was transferred to Rodes's Brigade as part of an army reorganization.
+Its commander, Col. Edward O'Neal, outranked Gordon and thus took command of the brigade until Rodes resumed command just before the Seven Days Battles.
+Gordon was again hotly engaged at Gaines' Mill, and he was wounded in the eyes during the assault on Malvern Hill.
+On June 29, Rodes, still suffering from the effects of his wound, took a leave of absence; O'Neal commanded the brigade once again.
 During the Northern Virginia Campaign, Gordon and his regiment were kept in the Richmond area.